-Stand-up comedian and author, Von Decarlo, dishes out practical advice for everyday life to all of her loyal listeners.
-The Friend In Your Head podcast, formerly known as the Coach Von Podcast, has a new name, but is the same hard hitting, heart to heart show with honest discussions about all aspects of life and relationships, serving up lots of giggles.
-Be a part of the show by calling in and leaving a question for Von to answer on the podcast.
+Stand-up comedian and author, Von Decarlo, dishes out practical advice for everyday life.
+A hard hitting, heart to heart show with honest discussions about all aspects of life and relationships, serving up lots of giggles.

 Von Decarlo discusses dating with purpose, as well as, various aspects of how online dating, new normal COVID dating, and long distance relationships can be good for getting to know each other’s true intentions and deal breakers.

 Von Decarlo discusses how hungry she is on her new juice cleanse diet, and how hungry Jonathan Isaac (Orlando Magic) is for attention by choosing to not kneel for the national anthem or wear a Black Lives Matter T-shirt.

 Von Decarlo discusses keeping peace of mind and the epiphany she had that made her look at her mother’s slow cancer recovery as a blessing.
 This episode is all about finding ways to reinvent yourself while staying true to who you are, like Nate Robinson venturing into boxing.

 Von Decarlo discusses the coronavirus smart rings that the NBA staff and players will receive when they restart their season at Disney Orlando, as well as the Trump rally debacle in Tulsa.
 Her birthday is June 24th, and she wants the NBA to put one of their covid rings on it.